HMagda/budget-app/README.md

 # Budget App

 A React app for tracking income and expenses made with TypeScript, and SCSS (CSS preprocessor).
-ChartJS was also incorporated into the application to provide a clear and powerful visual representation.
+ChartJS was also used to provide a clear and powerful visual representation in Line and Doughnut Charts.
+The app has been tested using Jest Testing Framework and React Testing Library.

 # Getting Started